hodiapa/G5K-VMPlaceS/README.md

 # G5K-VMPlaceS

 This repository contains the source of the G5K-VMPlaceS project.
 It corresponds to the experimental version (grid'5000) of the [VMPlaceS project](https://github.com/BeyondTheClouds/VMPlaceS).
+Please note that this README.md file only deals with the java code of the project.
+If you want to see how conducting the experiments on one cluster of the Grid'5000 testbed, you must give a look to the README file present in [https://github.com/BeyondTheClouds/VMPlaceS/tree/master/g5k-deployment-scripts](https://github.com/BeyondTheClouds/VMPlaceS/tree/master/g5k-deployment-scripts) directory.

 ## Requirements
 * java